|

 Aloe peckii Bally & Verdoorn 1956

 grows on gypsum soils in Somalia at elevations of around 5000 ft.
-The stemless olive-green rosettes have fleshy, usually streaked or banded leaves (6 in) whose margins bear sharp brown teeth.
+The stemless olive-green rosettes have fleshy, usually streaked or banded succulent leaves (6 in) whose margins bear sharp brown teeth.
 The branched inflorescence has spikes of small straw-coloured to greenish-yellow flowers, with paler petal borders

 causing a striped appearance.